techiediaries/techiediaries/_posts/2019/Angular/2019-10-20-angular-interceptors-mock-http-requests-example.md

 ## Step 4 - Registering the HTTP Interceptor

-Next, you need to regsiter the interceptor so Angular can recognize it.
+Next, you need to register the interceptor so Angular can recognize it.
 Open the `src/app/app.module.ts` file

 ```
 import { BrowserModule } from '@angular/platform-browser';